solo-io/gloo/docs/content/guides/integrations/service_mesh/gloo_istio_mtls/_index.md

 ### Istio versions

-This guide was tested with Istio 1.6.6, 1.7.2, and 1.8.0.
+This guide was tested with Istio 1.6.6, 1.7.2, and 1.8.1.
 For older versions of Istio, see [here]({{% versioned_link_path fromRoot="/guides/integrations/service_mesh/gloo_istio_mtls/older_istio_versions/" %}}).

 ### Gloo Edge versions

-This guide was tested with Gloo Edge v1.5.0-beta25.
+This guide was tested with Gloo Edge v1.5.0.

 {{% notice warning %}}

-The Gloo Edge integration with Istio 1.6.x requires Gloo Edge version 1.4.10, or 1.5.0-beta25 or higher.
+The Gloo Edge integration with Istio 1.6.6+ requires Gloo Edge version 1.4.10+, or 1.5.0+.

 {{% /notice %}}